microsoft/rushstack.io-website/pages/api/rig-package.rigconfig.getresolvedprofilefolder.md

 ## Remarks

 If no `rig.json` file was found, then this method throws an error.
+The first time this method is called, the result is cached and will be returned by all subsequent calls.

 Example: `/path/to/your-project/node_modules/example-rig/profiles/example-profile`